Stopping filariasis dead in its tracks - Guyana Chronicle

 MASS DRUG ADMINISTRATION

-Thus, at the beginning of October this year, the Ministry of Public Health in conjunction with the Ministry of Education and through support from the Pan-American Heath Organisation/ World Health Organisation (PAHO/WHO) launched a revitalised and re-conceptualised MDA seeking to eradicate the disease from all regions.
+At the beginning of October this year, the Ministry of Public Health, in conjunction with the Ministry of Education and through support from the Pan-American Heath Organisation/ World Health Organisation (PAHO/WHO) launched a revitalised and re-conceptualised MDA seeking to eradicate the disease from all regions.

-It is crafted under the title of “Let’s Prevent Filaria,” which stresses that the disease is NOT treatable, but citizens can safeguard against it through prevention.
-For this programme to work, a 65 per cent of the total at-risk population must be administered the pills.

-The pills, Diethylcarbamazine Citrate (DEC) and Albendazole (ALB) must be taken once every year for five consecutive years for them to be effective in eliminating the disease.
-Three DEC pills are given, along with one ALB pill; these are responsible for eradicating the bacteria.
+DEC and Albendazole (ALB) are the tablets being administered to eliminate the bacteria and they must be taken once every year for five consecutive years for them to be effective.

-The Education Ministry was recruited for this campaign, because as related by the Minister of Education, Nicolette Henry, at the launch of the MDA, it was discovered in the previous campaign that children were the group before that which failed to meet the 65 per cent mark for taking the medication.
+In addition disseminating the tablets in public places, the Education Ministry was recruited to join the campaign to disseminate the pills in schools because this time it was discovered in the previous campaign that the group before that failed to meet the 65 per cent mark for taking the medication was children.

-Within less than one month of the MDA’s initiation, schools have already been engaged in administering of the pills.
-Dissent forms were however given to every student so that the pills would not be administered when parents do not wish their children to take them.

-However, principal of Queen’s College — one of the first schools to begin the administration, Jackie Benn — decided to invite ministry officials into the school beforehand to educate students as to why they should take the tablets.
-According to her, students should know why they are taking the pills.

-Besides targeting schools, officials have been disseminating pills at health centres and other public places and even going a step further to visit homes.
-This, as related by the Junior Minister of Public Health Dr. Karen Cummings through an invited comment, is part of the effort to ensure that every Guyanese take their pills to safeguard against the ailment.

-In addition to the MDA, Dr. Cummings related that the ministry is employing other tactics to eliminate filaria.
+In addition to the MDA, junior Public Health Minister Dr. Karen Cummings related that the ministry is employing other tactics to eliminate filaria.

-“We have these areas fogged, to kill the mosquitoes and the larvae and for pregnant women, we have been giving mosquito-treated nets,” she said, adding that a coordinated effort across many of the sectors under the Health Ministry has been employed as a strategy to eliminate the disease-carrying mosquitoes.
+“We have these areas fogged, to kill the mosquitos and the larvae and for pregnant women, we have been giving mosquito-treated nets,” she said, adding that a coordinated effort across many of the sectors under the Health Ministry has been employed as a strategy to eliminate the disease carrying mosquitoes.

 While John was apprehensive of the MDA, he did contend that awareness is a critical part of eliminating the disease.
-As he stood beside his market stall, he postulated: “You see this gutter here?
-You see how it full of grass?
-People got to understand that these things does breed mosquitoes and they [the mosquitoes] does bring all kinda disease, [sic] not only filaria.”
+As he stood beside his market stall, he postulated: “You see this gutter here- you see how it full of grass?
+People got to understand that these things do breed mosquitoes and they [the mosquitoes] does bring all kinda disease, [sic] not only filaria.”

 The Health Ministry has been carrying out awareness sessions in areas where evidence-based studies have shown are more endemic.